-Different websites may have slightly variable information on this topic, though the general consensus is that booking flights is cheaper during the afternoon.
-There is regular price fluctuation during the day for the majority of airline providers, with early bookings before noon being the most expensive.
-This targets enterprises, who usually book flights for employees during the morning.
+Different websites may have slightly variable information on this topic, though the general consensus is that booking flights cheaper during the afternoon.
+There is a regular price fluctuation during the day for the majority of airline providers, with early bookings before noon being the most expensive.
+These targets enterprises, who usually book flights for employees during the morning.

 Schedule flight bookings into your diary